Mysimba is an effective treatment for weight loss. It is for use alongside a calorie controlled diet and exercise.

 You can buy Mysimba online using our private prescription service.
 Take our questionnaire to start your consultation.

-Mysimba is a weight loss drug marketed by Consilient Health.
-The US version of this pill is known by the brand name Contrave.
+Mysimba is a weight loss drug that was developed in the US by Orexigen Therapeutics and the US version of this pill is known by the brand name Contrave.
 Mysimba was granted a license for the treatment of weight loss in 2017.
-It is a tablet, taken once a day for the first week, then this dose gradually increased during the first 4 weeks of treatment.
+It is a prolonged release tablet, taken once a day for the first week, then this dose gradually increased during the first 4 weeks of treatment.

 In the UK, over a quarter of adults are thought to be obese; and over two thirds are thought to be overweight.